dhfbk/keyphrase_clustering/README.md

 An example of the input file is available in `sample_input/sample.txt`.
 Each line should contain a keyphrase and an associated weight (teb separated).
 Keyphrases made of two or more words need to be joint by an underscore.

-To use the code, unzip the file `glove.6B.50d.txt.zip` in the main folder and run:
+To use the code, download the GloVe vectors (http://nlp.stanford.edu/data/glove.6B.zip) and unzip the file in the main folder.
+Then run:
 ```
 python keyphrase_aggregator.py -d sample_input/
 ```